angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

 It's been awhile since the last article posted on here and as a result there has been a lot of things that have been worked on in the community.
-As there have been so many changes in terms of subarchetypes of the deck, favouring of certain cards, disfavouring of others and a few other misc items to cover I thought it prudent to try and collate them into one handy mini-review to try to keep everyone up to date with what people have been trying to play around with and what discussion has been happening.
+As there have been so many changes in terms of subarchetypes of the deck, favouring of certain cards, disfavouring of others and a few other miscellaneous items to cover I thought it prudent to try and collate them into one handy mini-review to try to keep everyone up to date with what people have been trying to play around with and what discussion has been happening.

 I won't have covered everything discussed but hopefully all the main salient points that have enacted permanent or at least semi-permanent changes across